A-Coder02/10xers-labs-application/README.md

 ## Notes

 - The frontend communicates with a backend API for authentication and product management.
-- Authentication state is managed using JWT tokens stored in `localStorage`.
+- Authentication state is managed using JWT tokens stored in `sessionStorage`.
 - Only users with the role **"admin"** can create, update, or delete products.
 - Customers can browse products without authentication.
 - Toast notifications inform users of success and error messages.